Dentures & Partials Durham, NC

 The best way to find out if you are a candidate for dentures or partials is to schedule a consultation with our team of restorative dentistry professionals.
 We must address underlying dental concerns before offering dentures and partials to a patient.
 If you have any remaining severely decayed or damaged teeth, we must extract them before creating dentures.

-Dentures & Partials FAQ’s
+Dentures & Partials FAQs

-How is a partial denture held in place?
+How do partial dentures stay in place?